mikeevmm/sane/README.md

 - Recipes are python functions with recipe/file/hook dependencies.

-- Recipe dependencies are satisfied in the same fashion as Makefiles: if recipe A depends on file F1 and recipe B, and recipe B depends on file F2, then A is only ran if F1 is older than F2.
+- If a recipe A depends on recipe B, recipe B is checked.
+If B is ran, then A is ran afterwards.

 - Recipes are ran if its dependency files are newer than its target files (or if either cannot be found).